DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 I am pleased with the end-stage output of this project.
 But beyond that I'm happier about what the process itself brought me.

 ## Learning along the way
 My favorite aspect of this project is the real-world complexity that comes along with trying to join domain knowledge with machine-learning driven insight.
 Numerous challenges and considerations came along with undertaking this project.
-And each taught me about, or reinforced my knowledge of, the practical realities of Data Science.
+And each taught me about, or reinforced my knowledge of, the __practical realities of Data Science__.

 ### Error404: DataSetNotFound
 For starters, this data set doesn't exist as some perfect _'data.csv'_ file I could go download from Kaggle.
 To even get started I'd have to gather, join, process and clean it all myself.
 And even before all of that, I needed to use anecdotal evidence about how voters made decisions to guide what information I'd seek.

 In the end I incorporated sources of traditional box scores, advanced metrics, and even team statistics.
-I decided to include team statistics because I've personally heard many of the voters for this _individual award_ declare they won't ignore team records.
+I decided to include team statistics because I've personally heard many of the voters for this __individual award__ declare they won't ignore __team success__.
+That's alright.
+We're trying to model the real world and the real world is odd at times.

-My ability to successfully create the data set which is project uses is essentially my ability to __read the__ Pandas __documentation__.
-It's amazing how powerful the ability to read and the desire to learn can be when combined.
+My success in creating the data set which is project uses comes down to my ability to __read the__ Pandas __documentation__.
+It's amazing how powerful the __ability to read__ and the __desire to learn__ can be when combined.

 ### The strange world of voting